 Ayres Pinot Blanc

-Located in Newberg, Oregon, Ayres Vineyard primarily produces Pinot Noir, however, their Pinot Blanc should not be ignored.
+Located in Newberg, Oregon, Ayres Vineyard primarily produces Pinot Noir; however, the brand’s Pinot Blanc should not be ignored.
 Quite mineral and full of citrusy flavors, this wine is a crisp and refreshing pour should you need something with a little zest to it.
 Expect nice acidity to invigorate the palate.

 Mulderbosch Sauvignon Blanc